timlindeberg/tlang/frontend/src/documentation/2_Syntax.md

 # Significant white spaces
-`tlang` is a significant white space language, meaning that whitespaces is relevant to how the grammar is parsed similiar to languages like `Haskell` and `python`.
+`tlang` is a significant white space language, meaning that whitespaces is relevant to how the grammar is parsed similar to languages like `Haskell` and `python`.

-## Newlines terminate statements
-There are two types of significant whitespaces in `tlang`, new lines and tabs.
+There are two types of significant whitespaces in `tlang`, newlines and tabs.
 A newline is used to end a statement:

 ```tlang